 The present document provides an example of an application under the Radio location service, technical and operational characteristics and deployment information for vehicular radars operating in the near ranges around vehicles operating in the frequency band 231.5-450 GHz or parts thereof.

 Vehicular radars operating in this frequency range will contribute to traffic-safety (the provisions of RR No. 4.10 do not apply) for vehicle passengers and road users by realizing additional radar-based functions that require a high resolution.

+Considering pointing direction, it is assumed random pointing for any simulation time step subject to elevation mask constraints specified.

+With regard to determining the active state of a single device it modelled as a random variable with probability for any given time step a fixed value according the simple product of activity factor with duty cycle.
+For instance, a duty cycle of 10% combined with an activity factor of 4% indicates that the probability that a single device is actively transmitting at a given time step is 0.4%.

 4.2.2 Technical characteristics of vehicular radars operating frequency band 231.5-450 GHz or parts thereof

+[Editor’s Note: The RLS radar characteristics should be typical/representative and need to be confirmed.
+Some additional questions appear in the comments.]

 TABLE 1